 - All the receipts for all of the components to the trailer.

 - Have it weighed (the waste to energy plants will do it for free)

 - Some $ (because I expect some fees -although they didn’t tell me about any)

-The inspection got me a title and VIN# to put on the trailer frame.
+The inspection got me a title and VIN# to put on the trailer chassis.
 As long as the trailer has a deck on it, WSP can issue me a title.
 Without it, they’ll just give me a 3-year permit which I’ll have to renew.